vzool/docs/api/reference.md

 #### Body

-The user's email address and the app URL from which the reset is requested
+The user's email address and the app URL from which the reset is requested.

 ```json
 {